 Oh my goodness!
-I have been so busy with school that I have completely neglected poor Chockohlawtay 🙁
+I have been so busy with school that I have completely neglected poor Desserts With Benefits! 🙁

 Maple Cinnamon Krispy Treats

 Mmmm… these were delicious!
 So sweet, so moist, and so maple-y!
 Unfortunately, my hope of it becoming a cupcake was shattered when it cooled and had taken on the role as “muffin.”
-They were amazing, however, I may have lost my recipe…..
+They were amazing, however, I lost the recipe.
+UGH!

 Green Monster #5

 I was going to go running the day I made this smoothie, so I knew I needed more carbs and calories than usual.
 What better way to jumpstart your morning than a healthy, delicious green smoothie?
-The oats provided a nice creamy texture, and the peach jam added a lot of (natural) sweetness, rather than a bunch of useless sugar.
-I loved how thick it was… I love milkshakes (used to, rather, now that I don’t eat store-bought, fatty and sugar-loaded ice cream), so anything close to it is perfect for me!
+The oats provided a nice creamy texture, and the peach jam added a lot of natural sweetness, rather than a bunch of useless sugar.
+I loved how thick it was.
+I love milkshakes (used to, rather, now that I don’t eat store-bought, sugar-laden ice cream), so anything close to it is perfect for me!

 1) When you drudge into your dreaded 8am class (or work setting), cranky, hungry and tired…

--If you know you have an early day the next day (like an 8am class or workday), make it your mission to go to bed earlier than usual (don’t procrastinate sleeping!).
-But, if you didn’t go to bed early simply wake up 5-10 minutes earlier (yes, earlier) and make a coffee with a balanced, satisfying breakfast (with healthy fats, fiber and protein).
+If you know you have an early day the next day (like an 8am class or workday), make it your mission to go to bed earlier than usual (don’t procrastinate sleeping!).
+But, if you didn’t go to bed early simply wake up 5-10 minutes earlier and make a coffee with a balanced, satisfying breakfast (with healthy fats, fiber and protein).
 Maybe even do some jumping jacks.
 Do some push ups.
 Blast your favorite upbeat song and dance around with your hairbrush.
 Just get the blood flowing!
 If you have time, make some easy scrambled eggs (my favorite recipe: 1 whole egg and 3 egg whites.
 Top with 1 cup of black beans and a sliced avocado.
 I sometimes put cayenne pepper (only a dash or two) on the egg while they cook and a pinch of salt over the black beans.)
-If you don’t have time, grab a bar (my favorite bars: Simply Bars in peanut butter and chocolate, Active Greens Bar, and if I am working out that day, a Pure Fit Bar).
+If you don’t have time, grab a protein bar.
 Never leave the dorm (or house) without breakfast.